I once knew a fairly

 moving his official residence to another and more compassionate state).

-But I think, in presidential terms, we should leave this child back and let
+But I think, in presidential terms, we should leave this child back

 him catch up in his own special way at some later date.